SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 the code block, and the increment expression.
-If the conditional expression evaluates to `true`, the program executes the code block and the increment expression, and then executes another loop.
+If the conditional expression evaluates to `true`, the program executes the code block and the increment expression, and then continues execution at the beginning of the next loop.
 Otherwise,
 the program does not execute the code block or the increment expression, and the program is finished executing the for statement.